552ACNS/odst/docs/pull_request_template.md

-## Completed by the Pull Requester
+## To be Completed by the Pull Requester

 ## Checklist: